Buzzwords, jargon, HR vocabulary, oh my!

 In the world of HR, there’s no shortage of industry-specific lingo.
-To help you get on the same page as your peers, we’ve put together a glossary of HR words to add to your lexicon.
+To help you get on the same page as your peers, we’ve put together a definitive HR glossary of terms to add to your lexicon.

-Employee Experience: An employee’s total experience (i.e., perceptions, emotional and intellectual stimulation, and challenges) of every touchpoint in their employee lifecycle, including relationships with peers and managers, workload, company culture, career growth, and more.
+Employee experience: An employee’s total experience (i.e., perceptions, emotional and intellectual stimulation, and challenges) of every touchpoint in their employee lifecycle, including career growth, workload, company culture, and relationships with peers, managers, and leadership.

 Non-traditional workers: Employees working in a field where 25% or less of their colleagues share their gender (nursing for men, firefighting for women).